Why BonjourATAR ?

 I first thought I’d be a museum curator and even completed internships in museums.
 Then, COVID hit and things changed.
 I deepened my love for languages and completed two teaching diplomas: CELTA (for teaching English as a second language) and DAEFLE (for teaching French as a second language).

-Since 2020, I’ve worked as a French teacher and a Language Assistant in different schools across Melbourne.
+Since 2021, I’ve worked as a French teacher and a Language Assistant in different schools across Melbourne (Haileybury, Nossal High School, John Monash Science School, Bialik...).
 I have worked with all kinds of students: from near-native speakers to those rebuilding their confidence after a break.

 What I enjoy most as a teacher is finding the “window” that makes French click for each student.
 Sometimes it’s about explaining a tricky concept in just the right way so they get that light-bulb moment.
 Other times, it’s about connecting their own interests — whether it’s sport, music, fashion, or history — to something French.
 That’s when learning feels exciting, progress feels real, and students discover they’re capable of more than they thought.